ddosoff/vesc_esp32/README.md

 I use TTGO T-Display as ESP32 board.

 Pinout:

 T-Display 26 - Vesc Uart RX
 T-Display 25 - Vesc Uart TX

 I got power from Vesc, but seems it's bad idea.
+With PowerBank to TTGO connection is better.
+Do not forget to attach Ground between Vesc and T-Display boards.

 Use PlatformIO to compile and flash T-Display board.